To form an LLC, you file articles of organization (or similar document) with the state business filing office—typically, the Secretary of State.

 After you’ve filed your articles of organization, your LLC will begin its legal life.
-But there are still other actions that you need to take in order to make your LLC fully operational.
-Just when you thought the work was over, you realize that it isn’t.
+But there are still other actions that you need to take to make your LLC fully operational.

-Below is an outline of some of the steps that you need to take.
+Below is an outline of some of the steps that you need to take after your form your LLC.
 Some of them are legally required.
-Others aren’t mandatory, but they’re highly recommended by experts anyway.
+Others aren’t mandatory, but they’re still a best practice.

 Step 1: Draft and Sign an LLC Operating Agreement